victronenergy/dbus-mqtt/README.md

 from the MQTT broker to change values on the local D-Bus.
 This script only works with the D-Bus interface defined for use with the Color Control GX (CCGX).

+By default, dbus-mqtt will connect to a Mosquitto MQTT broker running on the CCGX itself.
+The broker is accessible on the local network at TCP port 1883.
+Furthermore the broker is configured to forward all communication to the central Victron MQTT broker (mqtt.victronenergy.com), which allows you to monitor and control your CCGX over the internet.
+You'll need your VRM credentials to access this broker.
+See 'Connecting to the Victron MQTT server' below.

 Set-up
 ------
 Starting from CCGX version 1.70, dbus-mqtt is installed by default, but is not enabled.
 You can enable it in Settings->Services.
-The dbus-mqtt server will connect to the mosquitto broker that is also installed and enabled at the same time.
-The CCGX will also register himself to the victron MQTT broker, see 'Connecting to the Victron MQTT server' below.

 Notifications
 -------------